Amritesh-05/SpaceChat_web/README.md

 - This project is designed to run locally without external frontend frameworks.
 - Video calling depends on browser camera and microphone permissions.
-- Git is not available in the current environment, so repository publishing should be done after Git is installed.